GodloveD/TAMUQ-workshop/mpi/README.md

 then work in tandem with MPI inside the container and the containerized MPI code to instantiate the job.

-Currently, Singularity on raad2 only supports Intel MPI and will only run on multiple CPUs within a single node.
+Currently, Singularity on raad2 only supports Intel MPI.
 Since Intel MPI is licensed, it is probably easier to bind mount it into the container at runtime rather than build a container in which it is pre-installed.